junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > "Three days ago, you thought there was no such thing as me," Castiel answered, almost amused.
 The corner of his mouth twitched ever so slightly, curving up in amusement, remembering the first time they met, the blast and the blade on his chest, the awe in the human's eyes when he looked at the shadow of his wings.
 He wondered if he should pull that act again, just to remind him of what he was.
 Hopefully it was not necessary, and that Dean could just understand, just cooperate.
 >
 > Dean's eyes fell onto his curled lips, lingering there for a moment too long.
 He remembered the exact same moment -- there was no way they had only met for three days, did they?
-It felt like he had known Castiel for far longer than days, or weeks, or even months. *Forty years,* he thought painfully, wincing, *how many of them did he spend watching angels coming down for him but he couldn't remember?
+It felt like he had known Castiel for far longer than days, or weeks, or even months. *Forty years,* he thought painfully, wincing, *how many of them did he spend watching angels coming down for him but he couldn't remember now?
 How many of them did Castiel spend fighting all the way down to the deepest Pit to reach him, grab him, raise him, and rebuild him?
 He couldn't even begin to imagine.*
 >
 > *This is the angel who saved him from Hell and told him that he deserved to be saved.
 When no one else did.
 Not even himself.* Dean swallowed hard, feeling his tongue and lips too dry.
 He licked his lips.
 >